Jelly is essentially a way to ask questions accompanied by photos to your social networks, friends-of-friends, etc.

 Data sharing advocates talk about how data should get rewarded just like other forms of publication.
 Data should “count” with measurable impacts.
 As a data sharing advocate, much of this really does appeal to me.
 Making data sharing and collaboration part of the mainstream would be fantastic.
 If we convince universities to monitor data citation metrics, they can “incentivize” more data sharing.
 We can also monitor participation in social media (Twitter), version control (GitHub), etc. All of these statistics can be compiled and collated to provide an even more totalizing picture of a researcher’s contributions.

 But are more metrics (even Alt-metrics) really the solution to the perverse incentives embodied by our existing metrics?
 The much derided “Impact Factor” started out as a way for librarians to make more informed choices about journal subscriptions (at least according to this account).
-In that context, the Impact Factor was relatively benign, but it then became a tool for Taylorism and the (coercive) monitoring of research outputs by university bureaucracies (see this history).
+In that context, the Impact Factor was relatively benign (see this history), but it then became a tool for Taylorism and the (coercive) monitoring of research outputs by university bureaucracies.
 That metric helps shape who gets hired and fired.
 And while metrics can be useful tools, the Impact Factor case shows hows metrics can be used by bureaucracies to reward and punish.

 What does all of this have to do with the Open Movement?